markdwags/Razor/help/docs/guide/commands.md

         ```
 # setvar

-**Syntax**: `setvar ('variable') [timeout` or `setvariable ('variable') [timeout]`
+**Syntax**: `setvar ('variable') ['serial'] [timeout]` or `setvariable ('variable') ['serial'] [timeout]`

 **Description**: This command will pause the script until you select a target to be assigned a variable.
-Please note, the variable must exist before you can assign values to it.
+You can also provide a serial directly, which will bypass the target selection.
 Default timeout is 30 seconds that can be changed by passing in a new timeout value in milliseconds.

+!!! tip "Temp variables"
+    If you issue the `setvar!` (note the `!`) the variable will not be available in Razor's variable list to be used by other scripts and will go away at the end of the script's execution.

 !!! example